-Learning how to trade futures in theory and doing it in practice are two very different but complementary skills.
-Contrary to popular belief, futures trading is not an out and out gamble on the future direction of an index.
+Learning how to trade futures in theory and practicing them are two very different but complementary skills.
+Contrary to popular belief, futures trading is not an out-and-out gamble on the future direction of an index.
 It can actually be incorporated with your traditional portfolio investments.
-Hedging your bets, limiting your downside while maximizing your upside, these are all phrases that come into play when looking at trading futures.
+Hedging your bets, limiting your downside while maximizing your upside are all phrases that come into play when looking at trading futures.
 Where do you start?

 Let us imagine jumping into a time machine to cast ourselves back a couple of hundred years ago.
 At the time, merchants had to risk shipping grain across the world without knowing the price when they land.
 How do you price goods if you don’t know the amount you will be paying for your main ingredient?
 The ability to sell your product before delivery is a huge help and.
 On the flipside, guaranteeing receipt of produce at a specific price allows businesses to plan ahead.
 Even back in the 1800s, the concept of margin was very much a talking point.
 If you paid upfront in full and the goods didn’t arrive, you have lost everything.
 So, paying a percentage of the overall value upfront (margin) with the balance on delivery gave everyone an incentive to make the system work.

-The fact that all transactions are completed through a clearinghouse gives investors on each side of the trade confidence.
-It is this confidence that encourages the immense volume of index futures changing hands regularly.
+All transactions are completed through a clearinghouse, giving investors on each side of the trade confidence.
+It is this confidence that encourages the immense volume of index futures to change hands regularly.
 Some investors hedge their bets, some forward buy for their businesses, and others opt for outright speculative investments.
 Some will buy and sell individual contracts simultaneously to create spread trading strategies.
 This allows them to maximize their upside while limiting their downside.

 How do Futures Work?